 If you’re not keen on lying in the sun, there are plenty of large rocks which you can sit under to get away from the heat.
 Surfing is popular at this beach due to the great surf conditions and is the main reason why people choose this beach over other Uluwatu beaches.

 The most popular rock formation is located to the left of the beach.
 You can get some creative and different angles by walking up the stairs nearby.
-When we visited it was low tide which unfortunately meant we didn’t get as much of the gorgeous beach water in the shot and instead got all the coral.
+When we went it was low tide which unfortunately meant we didn’t get as much of the gorgeous beach water in the shot and instead got all the coral.
 Whether you visit at low or high tide, the photos will still turn out great.

 For more amazing spots to visit in Bali, be sure to check out our Best Instagram Spots in Bali blog!